-Post-operative Information: Femoral Fracture, Pins/Wire Stabilization
+Post-operative Information: Femoral Fracture (Internal fixation with Plate and Screws, or Interlocking Nail)

-Your pet has had a fracture of the femur (i.e. broken thigh bone) repaired with metallic pins and wires.
+Your pet has had a fracture of the femur (i.e. broken thigh bone) repaired with metallic implants called bone plates and screws, or a rod-and-bolt configuration called an interlocking nail.
 These implants are surgically attached to the bone, bridging the fracture to provide stability until the bone heals to its original strength.
 The majority of patients will have their implants for their entire life, and do not have long term activity restrictions.

-ACTIVITY RESTRICTION x 6 weeks
+ACTIVITY RESTRICTION x 8 weeks

-- No RUNNING, JUMPING, or FURNITURE ACCESS for 6 weeks.
+- No RUNNING, JUMPING, or FURNITURE ACCESS for 8 weeks.
 STAIRS ONLY WITH ASSISTANCE/GOOD TRACTION - Please keep your pet in a comfortable, safe indoor location with no free access to stairs for the initial 24 hours following the procedure.
 Your pet may be groggy for the next few days.
 He or she may whine or appear more anxious than usual; this may indicate pain/discomfort or side-effects of the medications.
 Please call your veterinarian for assistance with any medication adjustments or return for an examination and additional pain medications as needed. - It may be several days before your pet defecates (poops) due to medications given related to the surgery. - Confine to one level/section of the house on carpeted floors.
-Limited, assisted access to stairs is recommended for 6 weeks.
+Limited, assisted access to stairs is recommended for 8 weeks.
 Use a belly band for support when walking across slick floors or up/down stairs to prevent falling.
 Use baby gates, etc. to prevent free access to stairs during this restricted period. - Please use a short, hand-held leash when taking your pet outside to urinate/defecate.
 Confine your pet to a small area/room/crate when unattended.
 Please do not allow your pet to run or jump during this restriction period. - Your pet should start touching his/her toe down within the first 2 weeks.
 Thereafter, leg use should steadily improve.
 If you notice a sudden deterioration or he/she stops using the leg at any time after surgery, please call your veterinarian for advice.
 An exam and/or x-rays may be needed to determine if an infection or implant failure has occurred. - Your pet will feel like using the leg normally before the bone is well healed.
 Please continue the restriction during this difficult time when he/she is feeling "too" well!
 Failure to do so can result in serious healing problems.